dmonza/RubikSharp/README.md

   * [Licence](LICENSE.md)

 ## Introduction
 I start this framework on 2015 and a  leave for a while.
-Now I do some fixes and is publish for everyone who like to play with it.
+Now I do some fixes and was published for who like to play with it.

 ## Moves
 The moves language is: [Axis][Rotor].[Count]